Consistent Covariance estimation for stratum imbalances under minimization method for covariate-adaptive randomization: Introduction

-For data collected under covariate adaptive randomization, due to correlated treatment assignments, adjustments are required for inferential procedures which work under the simple randomization \citep{shao,xu2016validity,ye,hu,ma2020statistical,li}.
-Specifically, denote by $\bm{Z}_1,\ldots,\bm{Z}_n$ a sequence of vectors for discrete stratification factors used in randomization, that are independent with a common probability mass function (pmf) $p_0$ defined over all the strata, $\mathcal{Z}$.
-Further, for each $\bm{z} \in \mathcal{Z}$, let $\bm{S}_n(\bm{z})$ be the difference between the number of subjects in the treatment groups among those within stratum $z$, after the assignments of $n$-subjects.
-Finally, denote by $\bm{\Sigma}_n$ the covariance matrix of the within-stratum imbalances $n^{-1/2}\bm{S}_n$, where $\bm{S}_n = (\bm{S}_n(z): \bm{z} \in \mathcal{Z})$, and by $\bm{\Sigma}_\infty$ the large-$n$ limit of $\bm{\Sigma}_n$ if it exists.
+For data collected under covariate-adaptive randomization, due to correlated treatment assignments, adjustments are required for inferential procedures which are developed for the simple randomization \citep{shao,xu2016validity,bugni2018inference,bugni2019inference,hu,ye,ma2020statistical,li,bugni2023inference,ye2022inference,liu2023lasso}.
+Specifically, denote by $\bm{Z}_1,\ldots,\bm{Z}_n$ a sequence of discrete vectors that are used in covariate-adaptive randomization.
+For instance, in \citet[Table 1]{alphonso2005prospective}, a study on lung resection uses the minimization method and controls for several factors including smoking status, age and sex, each of which has two levels $\{0,1\}$ representing smokers/non-smokers, age$>$median/age$\leq$median and males/females respectively; then $\bm{Z}_1 = (1,1,0)$ indicates that the first subject is a young male non-smoker.
+These covariate vectors are independent with a common probability mass function (pmf) $\bm{p}_0$ defined over all the strata, $\mathcal{Z}$.
+Further, for each $\bm{z} \in \mathcal{Z}$, let $\bm{S}_n(\bm{z})$ be the difference between the number of subjects in the treatment groups among those within stratum $\bm{z}$, after the assignments of $n$-subjects.
+Finally, denote by $\bm{\Sigma}_n$ the covariance matrix of the within-stratum imbalances $n^{-1/2}\bm{S}_n$, where $\bm{S}_n = (\bm{S}_n(\bm{z}): \bm{z} \in \mathcal{Z})$, and by $\bm{\Sigma}_\infty$ the large-$n$ limit of $\bm{\Sigma}_n$ if it exists.
 A consistent estimator for the limiting covariance matrix $\bm{\Sigma}_\infty$ is needed to develop valid robust tests for treatment effects, e.g., under generalized linear models with omitted variables \citep{li} or with survival data under possibly mis-specified models \citep{ye,johnson2022validity}.